 Overview

 My research primarily focuses on syntax and the syntax-morphology interface, aiming to account for surface structural variation and underlying parallels in typologically different languages.
 More specifically, I have investigated phenomena such as scrambling, raising, case, binding, nominalization, among others.
-A substantial part of my work so far has been informed by data collected through my fieldwork on Mongolic languages, viewed through a comparative lens.

 Ongoing Projects